In-depth Analysis

 LoanBuilder Overview

-Also marketed as PayPal Business Loans, LoanBuilder should not be confused with PayPal Working Capital, another financing service offered by the lender’s parent company.
-Although both options provide short-term business loans, PayPal Working Capital is only available to PayPal sellers.
+Also marketed as PayPal Business Loan, LoanBuilder should not be confused with PayPal Working Capital, another financing service offered by the lender’s parent company.
+Although both options provide short-term business funding, PayPal Working Capital is only available to PayPal sellers.

 While it’s true that other business financiers may have similar funding options, LoanBuilder stands out from the competition for a few good reasons: borrower requirements are low, the loans are relatively inexpensive, and there are no upfront fees, such as an origination fee.